 These are the various works, great or otherwise, on which I'm currently engaged, with a few past glories at the end.

 When I began academic research, I thought I was going to work on Anglo-Saxon England.
 My M. Phil. dissertation, however, was on Pictish Scotland, and my doctorate wound up being on the frontier of Charlemagne's kingdom in the Pyrenees and the area that is now Catalonia as part of his Carolingian Empire.
 While I was looking for an academic post, however, I wound up cataloguing coins for a living for five years, bringing me firmly into the world of numismatics.
 When I stopped that, I spent three years in Oxford standing in for a prominent Anglo-Saxonist, trying to keep my grip on Catalonia at the same time, but teaching pretty much everything, and then after a year of doing that at Birmingham with an added specialism in the Apocalypse, ran a Byzantine coin collection for a year.
 I was also publishing stuff about the digital humanities in there for a while, based on my work with databases and my profile as a blogger.
-Then I got to Leeds and basically disappeared under teaching for two years and only surfaced in late summer 2017, since when I have been very busy, but it's too soon to see many results from that yet (as of August 2018).
+Then I got to Leeds and basically disappeared under teaching for two years and only surfaced in late summer 2017, since when I have been very busy, and the results are now (as of April 2019) beginning to emerge.

 Power in Catalonia around the Year 1000